RommelTJ/ml_learning/deep_learning_for_coders/lesson3/01_Lesson3.md

 # Lesson 3

 ## Recap of Lesson 2 + What's next

+Finish production stuff and learn about what goes on when we train a neural network.

 ## Resizing Images with DataBlock
 ## Data Augmentation and item_tfms vs batch_tfms
 ## Training your model, and using it to clean your data